Can You Sail A Sailboat By Yourself? 9 Things To Consider

 Before you head off to take your sailboat out by yourself, there are essential things you need to consider for your safety.
 If unprepared, your sailing adventure can turn into a nightmare of surprises, danger, and intimidating situations.

 However, if you prepare well, you should be well set for most situations.
-Here is a list of things you should consider before you head out sailing solo:
+Here is a list of things you should consider:

 There are great sailing apps for this freely available, and I wrote an article with my recommendations that you can read here: The Only 5 Sailing Apps You Need